isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 *   Students are not allowed to have in their possession any weapon.
 They are also not allowed to bring any weapon-like item which can be used or intended to be used to cause harm to others and self.
 *   Students are discouraged from using a trolley bag as they may have difficulty moving up and down the stairs.
 *   Students are not allowed to run or play along the corridors, in the classrooms/canteen, up and down the stairs and in places where there is potential danger.
-*   Students are only allowed to play with the equipment in the playground/hall or be in any of the special rooms, if there is adult supervision.
+*   Students are only allowed to play with the equipment in the playground/hall/PE store or be in any of the special rooms, if there is adult supervision.
 *   Students are to use the school facilities responsibly and in the way they are intended for.